MareoRaft/notes/Git notes.md

 https://stackoverflow.com/questions/26785118/head-vs-head-vs-head-also-known-as-tilde-vs-caret-vs-at-sign

-MISC:
+checking the newest changes to a file: git diff HEAD~ path/to/file

+merging conflicts!!!:
-checking the newest changes to a file: git diff HEAD~ path/to/file merging conflicts!!!: use git mergetool to walk through each conflict and resolve!, try git mergetool -y to go through ALL conflicted files.
+use git mergetool to walk through each conflict and resolve!, try git mergetool -y to go through ALL conflicted files.